 Since this recipe for Fresh Peach Almond Torte uses almond meal and very little flour, it is a torte, not a cake.

 Almond meal is not quite the same as almond flour.
-Almond flour is finely ground blanched almonds, whereas almond meal is coarser and can be made from either balanced or skin on almonds.
-You can buy almond meal in many markets, but it also super easy to make yourself and at less cost.
+Almond flour is finely ground-blanched almonds, whereas almond meal is coarser and can be made from either balanced or skin-on almonds.
+You can buy almond meal in many markets, but it is also super easy to make yourself and at less cost.

 That's why it's important to use on/off pulses.
 I used about 35 pulses to get it right.